fgwei/fgwei.github.io/_includes/sections/about.md

   Our team is responsible of providing security solutions for Samsung’s internal products.
 My work includes:

-  - Perform static analysis and manual analysis for Samsung Know Trust-zone applications, and Samsung Pay backend framework codes.
+  - Perform static analysis and manual analysis for Samsung KNOX Trust-zone applications, and Samsung Pay backend framework codes.
   - Designed an integrated android application reverse engineering and code analysis tool called Argus-CIT (Argus Code Inspect Tool), and implemented as a plugin for IntelliJ.

 </div>